 A traditional dental bridge involves placing crowns on the two teeth adjacent to the missing tooth or teeth.
 The crowned teeth serve as abutments to hold the pontics in place.

 While a traditional bridge requires placing crowns on two adjacent teeth, a cantilever bridge uses only one tooth as an abutment.
 Cantilever bridges place additional stress on the abutment tooth, so they are reserved for situations where no other option is available.

 Implant Supported Bridge

-Contact our office to learn more about your restorative options and achieve the smile you have always wanted.
+Contact our office to learn more about dental bridge options and which is best for you.

 To schedule your appointment, call us today at 240-813-9111.